Using the Mobile device monitoring dashboard

 Cellular health

-• Cellular Signal Strength by Manufacturer: This section highlights manufacturers currently experiencing poor cellular signal strength.
+• Cellular signal strength by manufacturer: Highlights manufacturers currently experiencing poor cellular signal strength.

-• Users impacted by poor cellular strength: Highlighting users who are impacted by a signal strength below -60 dBm.
+• Users impacted by poor cellular strength: Highlights users who are impacted by a signal strength below -60 dBm.

 These metrics allow you to distinguish between user-side issues, such as poor signal due to the device antenna, and infrastructure-side issues like weak coverage in a facility.
 Network health metrics are critical for ensuring reliable mobile workflows in the field.